lakshaydhiman1/ml_assignment_3/README.md

     ====================== Printing for L2 normalized ==========================
     Accuracies for L2 Norm [62.7438967789845, 62.7438967789845, 62.7438967789845, 62.7438967789845, 62.7438967789845, 62.7438967789845, 62.7438967789845, 62.7438967789845, 62.7438967789845, 62.7438967789845]

+Ques 3
+    The accuracy results while testing
+        accuracy for fold: 1 96.44444444444444
+        accuracy for fold: 2 96.65924276169265
+        accuracy for fold: 3 94.87750556792874
+        accuracy for fold: 4 96.88195991091314
+        Overall accuracy for logistic 96.21578817124475

+    The data when visualized using only 2 most component we can see that data is very well clustered and seperated

+Ques 4
+    Train time complexity for logistic regression is O(ND) Space complexity for logitic regression is O(D) Where D is the dimension of the input and N is the number of samples.

 Ques 6.

     I trained a neural network Model with 2 hiddden with 2,5 hidden nodes for boston price dataset the following is the result